carmelo0x63/Fluffing-clouds/K3s/README.md

 pod/goweb-pod created
 ```

-A "pod" get created and it is sent to one of the available nodes in the cluster:
+A "pod" is deployed and it is sent to one of the available nodes in the cluster:
 ```
 <user>@pico1 $ kubectl get pods -o wide
-NAME        READY   STATUS              RESTARTS   AGE   IP       NODE               NOMINATED NODE   READINESS GATES goweb-pod   0/1     ContainerCreating   0          5s    <none>   pico5.network.mw   <none>           <none>
+NAME        READY   STATUS              RESTARTS   AGE   IP       NODE    NOMINATED NODE   READINESS GATES goweb-pod   0/1     ContainerCreating   0          5s    <none>   pico5   <none>           <none>

 <user>@pico1 $ kubectl get pods -o wide
-NAME        READY   STATUS    RESTARTS   AGE   IP          NODE               NOMINATED NODE   READINESS GATES goweb-pod   1/1     Running   0          39s   10.42.4.3   pico5.network.mw   <none>           <none>
+NAME        READY   STATUS    RESTARTS   AGE   IP          NODE    NOMINATED NODE   READINESS GATES goweb-pod   1/1     Running   0          39s   10.42.4.3   pico5   <none>           <none>
 ```
 **NOTE**: the pod is also assigned an IP address and is connected to an internal network spanning the whole cluster.

-What happens underneath is that the pod is running a containerized application listening on port 8080:
+What happens underneath is that the pod is running a containerized application listening locally on port 8080:
 ```
 <user>@pico1 $ kubectl exec --stdin --tty goweb-pod -- netstat -tulpn
 Active Internet connections (only servers)